-30.7 Accessing Log Files
+29.7.
+Viewing Access Log Files

 MarkLogic Server also produces access log files for each App Server.
 The access logs are in the NCSA combined log format, and show the requests made against each App Server.
 The access log files are in the same directory as the ErrorLog.txt logs, and have the port number encoded into their name.
-For example, the access log files for the Admin Interface is named %001_AccessLog.txt.
+For example, the access log files for the Admin Interface is named 8001\AccessLog.txt.
 You may view the current or any archived file log at any time using standard text file viewing tools.
 Additionally, you can access the log files from the Log tab on the main page of the Admin Interface.
-Older versions of the access logs are aged from the system according to the settings configured at the group level, as described in "Configuring System Log Files" on page 446.
+Older versions of the access logs are aged from the system according to the settings configured at the group level, as described in Section 29.3, "Configuring System Log Files" [315].